 Skip the object cache as default settings are already optimized.

-Browser Cache is important and apply Browser Cache options carefully as per the given below screenshots.
-And don’t forgot to hit the Save all settings button.
+Browser Cache is important.
+You should apply Browser Cache options carefully as per the given below screenshots.
+And don’t forget to hit the Save all settings button.

 Do you know, Browser Cache can also be enabled without using a plugin?
 Read Leverage Browser Caching without plugin in WordPress to know more.